-For the write operation, after an exercise has been responded to, DKVMN updates students' knowledge mastery (i.e., the $value$ matrix) based on their performance.
-In more detail, the learning interaction $(e_t, a_t)$ is first embedded with an embedding matrix $B$ to obtain the student's knowledge growth $\bm{v}_t$.
-Then DKVMN calculates an erase vector $\bm{erase}_t$ from $\bm{v}_t$ and decides to erase the previous memory $value$ with reference to both the erase vector and the correlation weight $\bm{w}_t$.
-Following erasure, the new memory vectors are updated by the new knowledge state and the add vector $\bm{add}_t$, which forms an $erase$-followed-by-$add$ mechanism that allows forgetting and strengthening knowledge mastery in the student's learning process: where $\bm{W}_e$ and $\bm{W}_d$ are the weight parameters, while $\bm{b}_e$ and $\bm{b}_d$ are bias terms.
+In the write operation, after an exercise has been answered, DKVMN updates students' knowledge mastery (i.e., the $value$ matrix) based on their performance.
+Specifically, the learning interaction $(e_t, a_t)$ is first embedded with an embedding matrix $\bm{B}$ to obtain the student's knowledge growth $\bm{v}_t$.
+Then DKVMN calculates an erase vector $\bm{erase}_t$ from $\bm{v}_t$ and decides to erase the previous memory with reference to both the erase vector and the correlation weight $\bm{w}_t$.
+Following erasure, the new memory vectors are updated by the new knowledge state and the add vector $\bm{add}_t$, which forms an $erase$-followed-by-$add$ mechanism that allows forgetting and strengthening knowledge mastery in the learning process: where $\bm{W}_e$ and $\bm{W}_d$ are the weights, $\bm{b}_e$ and $\bm{b}_d$ are bias terms.

-\citet{SKVMN} pointed out that although DKVMN modeled students' knowledge state through their most recent practices, it failed to capture long-term dependencies in learning process.
-Therefore, they proposed a Sequential Key-Value Memory Network (SKVMN) to combine the strengths of DKT's recurrent modelling capacity and DKVMN's memory capacity for knowledge tracing.
+\citet{SKVMN} point out that DKVMN failed to capture long-term dependencies in the learning process.
+Therefore, they propose a Sequential Key-Value Memory Network (SKVMN) to combine the strengths of DKT's recurrent modelling capacity and DKVMN's memory capacity.
 In SKVMN, a modified LSTM called \emph{Hop-LSTM} is used to hop across LSTM cells according to the relevance of the latent KCs, which directly captures the long-term dependencies.
-In the write process, when calculating the knowledge growth of a new exercise, SKVMN enables it to consider the current knowledge state in order to get more reasonable results.
+During the writing process, SKVMN allows for the calculation of the knowledge growth of a new exercise, taking into consideration the current knowledge state, thereby yielding more reasonable results.